Saturday, December 21, 2024

 The cooking method used can also impact the aroma of beef stew.
 Slow-cooking the stew over low heat for several hours allows the flavors to meld together and intensify.
 This process also allows the aroma to develop and become more complex.
 On the other hand, cooking the stew at high heat for a shorter period of time may result in a less developed aroma and flavor.

-See also How To Make My Beef Stew Thicker
+See also Beef Stew Swede Parsnip

 How to Make Your Own Delicious Beef Stew